Anita Wiredu-Minta: Playing career

 Wiredu-Minta started her career with Ghatel Ladies, playing for them from March 2001 to October 2010.
 She later joined Immigration Ladies Football Club in 2010 and retired in 2018.
 She also played for the Ghana women's national football team.
 She played in the 2006 African Women's Championship helping Ghana to finish as runner-ups after losing to Nigeria in the final.

 Coaching career

 After retiring from playing football, Wiredu-Minta went into coaching.
 Between August 2017 to September 2018, she served as the welfare officer for the Ghana women's U20 national team.
 In July 2019, she was appointed as the assistant coach for Immigration Ladies Football Club.
 She was elevated to the role of welfare officer for senior team the Ghana women's national football team (Black Queens).

 Wiredu-Minta also serves on The Ghana Leagues Clubs Association (GHALCA) executive board as the women's representative.
 She was also appointed to serve on the Events and Competitions committee in March 2021.
 She is a member of the newly formed First Lady's Cup committee by GHALCA.

 She is inaugural member of the Retired Women National Footballers Association of Ghana (RWONFAG) of which she serves as the association's inaugural general secretary.

+In 2023 Wiredu-Minta was instated as a member of the Ghana U-20 women's coaching team.